 We manually collected a set of constraints for each of the two applications.
-For Tudu we created five and for Cyclos 15 constraints.
+For Tudu we created 5 and for Cyclos 15 constraints.
 To assess whether a model violates a constraint we examine every state within the model and check if is possible to construct a violating sequence from that state.

-Depending on the set of execution traces used for Tudu, the model inferred by KLFA violates either four (Tudu-LL) out of five or all five constraints (Tudu-HL).
-For Cyclos, the KLFA inferred model violates eight of the 15 constraints.
+Depending on the set of execution traces used for Tudu, the model inferred by KLFA violates either 4 (Tudu-LL) out of 5 or 5 (Tudu-HL) out of 5 constraints.
+For Cyclos, the KLFA inferred model violates 8 of the 15 constraints.